NEW STUDY: Donors Don’t Want a Reward for Their Donation

 “Thank you for not smoking”

 Both messages mean the same thing: it is not acceptable to smoke here.
-But the way these statements are framed creates a very different tone.
+But these statements create a very different, distinct tone.

 The way you frame a question or statement has a huge impact on the response you receive.
 Nonprofit professionals are usually aware of this when crafting an appeal, but new research from Stanford University offers actionable evidence on how best to frame your ask.